Driving in Banff: 10 Things You Should Know

 Parking is limited at Banff attractions such as the gondola, upper hot springs, Cascade Gardens, Bow Valley Falls, and Cave and Basin.
 Parking is directed and monitored by attendants; half the traffic heading to these locations is turned around and directed back into town, which means there’s a risk of spending an extra 40 minutes sitting in traffic for nothing.
 Signs are posted in the townsite indicating whether parking at these places is full.

-LOCAL TIP: Use the Roam bus or walk to these attractions, either way will be faster and less painful than sitting in traffic.
+LOCAL TIP: Using the Roam bus or walking to these attractions will be faster and less painful than sitting in traffic.

 8. Where to Get Gas in Banff National Park?

-There is one gas station halfway between Banff (32 km) and Lake Louise (27 km) at Castle Mountain junction.
-It’s a small privately owned station with an eclectic convenience store.
-It has a large parking lot so friendlier for RVs and travel trailers.
-The station sits between the TransCanada and Bow Valley Parkway so is accessible from both highways.
+There is one gas station halfway between Banff (32 km/20 mi) and Lake Louise (27 km/17 mi) at Castle Mountain junction.
+It’s a small, privately owned station with an eclectic convenience store.
+It has a large parking lot, so friendlier for RVs and travel trailers.
+The station sits between the Trans-Canada and Bow Valley Parkway, so it is accessible from both highways.

 Saskatchewan Crossing Gas Station